 If, despite their efforts, they have to confront these ideas, these individuals may try to discredit the source, or attribute the ideas to an incompetent, corrupt, or evil source.

-3. Finally, there is selective recall.
-Simply put, we tend to remember things that support our viewpoints and conveniently forget those that don't.
+some people tend to remember things that support their viewpoints and conveniently forget those that don't.

 All of these defense mechanisms have been demonstrated in studies.